Skip to content

 3. Test your CTAs' designs and copy

 Some of your CTAs might miss the mark, and that's ok.
-Consider A/B testing different designs and copy, which tracks metrics like impressions and clicks, until you create a CTA that lands.
-Focus on phrases that would likely appeal to your readers and warrant as little effort and thought from them as possible.
+Consider A/B testing different designs and copy, tracking metrics like impressions and clicks until you create a CTA that lands.
+Keep your audience in mind, and make sure the clicks warrant as little effort and thought from them as possible.

 4. Master the placement of your CTAs